micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 ###### Playing a Girav gel
 The Giravian's, unless second generation are quite unfamiliar with most of the goings on of the continent.
 You could be easily impressed by technology or dismissive of it.
 There is lots of room here to be one who marvels, or one who suspects.
 Girav gel take premature death very hard, and believe everyone has a purpose, a destiny, in life they must fulfill before their eventual demise.
 ### [[Dragonborn]]
+The Dragonborn are unequivocally more alien than any other species.
+Born quite late in regards to other races, there was a time when all others had begun to develop simplistic civilizations and the Dragonborn were not yet a thought to be considered.
+Now, though still a focused population within [[Claskarian Theocracy|Claskaria]], they can be found scattered through their fellow nations.

+Most Dragonborn are [[Kochavism|Kochavists]].
+It is difficult for someone with such obviously foreign origins to deny the myths of [[Hikari]] and the [[Dragonfall]].
+So in varietous fervor the Dragonborn race praises their Platinum Queen and laud her tenets of freedom to those who will listen.
+###### Playing a Dragonborn
+Keep in mind that there are two very differing methods by which you came to the planet.
+Either you have two Dragonborn parents or crashed to this continents soil in a super heated egg sent from an extraterrestrial source.
+Depending on your decision, your outlook on Kochavism and other Dragonborn and their foreignness will warp.
+You have a unique claim if you were subject to Dragonfall, perhaps you keep it secret?
+Or you let everyone know how blessed you were to have been granted this special freedom.
 ## The Rare and Cryptic
 ### [[Krest]]
+No societies tale is as tragic as the Krest.
+Even the [[Gnomes]] have a powerful respect for the heinous nature of Krest history.
+Their wings being considered beautiful and rare drove them to near extinction, as they were hunted, killed, and carefully de-winged for sale.
+Their wings still trade for astronomical amounts in dark circles, but in general no longer suffer for their unique beauty.
+Though they have more of a place now sociologically, their population dwindles in places of civilization.
+More of them are found in communes and villages where their hunters' necessitated their current remoteness.
 ### [[Ankan]]
 ### [[Attovia/Races/Nephesh|Nephesh]]
 The [[Soul|Souls]] of the mountains, rivers and forests of Attovia are coming under duress during the [[Era’s of Attovia#Time of Rest|Time of Rest's]] rapid progress at a rate never before seen.
 What were once purely the stuff of oral histories now walk in remarkable numbers on the continent.
 Remarkable in that they can even *be* observed and counted, but they are still almost one to a nation in their rarity.
 These strange entities of natural purpose attempt to influence society and culture towards the betterment of their representative biomes.
 If they must, [[Desolation of Deep Home|cataclysmic measures]] may be taken.